-Working as a Grubhub 1099 contractor is exciting and comes with a lot of freedom.
-It's entirely up to you if you do it part-time or as a full-time job, just like Uber Eats, Lyft, DoorDash, Instacart Postmates, and other delivery services.
-You also get to decide what deliveries you take and ultimately how much money you make.
+Working as a Grubhub driver comes with a lot of freedom.
+Whether you use it to make a full-time living or to pick up shifts on weekends, you get to decide what deliveries you take and — ultimately — how much money you make.

-On top of that, you must pay federal and state income tax.
-How much you must pay, depends on what state you live in, marital status, and tax bracket.
-It can be quite tricky to calculate your taxes, so we recommend using our 1099 tax calculator for this.
+On top of that, you still need to pay federal and state income tax.
+How much you must pay depends on what state you live in — not to mention your marital status and tax bracket.

 To get your tax forms digitally: